Jacob-CL/CTFNotes/CryptographyandNetworkSecurity/Chapter1-InfoandNetworkSecConcepts.md

 - `Availability`

 Some argue the need for more than just those 3:
-- `Accountability`: The security goal that generates the requirement for actions of an entity to be traced uniquely to that entity.
+- `Accountability`: Events and actions can be traced uniquely to that entity.
-- `Authenticity`: The property of being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator.
+- `Authenticity`: Being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator.

 Challenges of Information Security:
 1. Although we may be able to simplify InfoSec into the CIA, or CIAAA - the mechanisms used to meet those requirements can be very complex.